 The HCBS rules represent a significant, system-wide change to the way services are delivered.
 Given the broad scope of the rules, providers are encouraged to submit concepts that offer a unique and innovative path to compliance.
 Funding may be used for more creative service delivery options, and is intended to help a program achieve compliance, opposed to expanding an existing service.
 There should be a clear link between what is being requested and the federal requirement currently out of compliance.
-Concepts should demonstrate how the requested change in service delivery will impact individuals in offering more choices or options and opportunities in the community.
+Concepts should demonstrate how the requested change in service delivery will impact individuals in offering more choices or options and opportunities for community engagement and inclusion in innovative ways.